rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 </figure>

 :::tip
 Use double curly brackets for dynamic variables.
 Test with sample values before saving.
-Link variables to controls for runtime use.
+Link dynamic variables to controls/actions and more for runtime use.
 :::

 Saved queries appear under your connector in Connector Library.